haliliceylan/MUT4SLX/README.md

 # MUT4SLX

-This project focuses on performing mutation testing on a model implemented in MATLAB/Simulink.
-It applies various mutation operators to the model and evaluates the effectiveness of the test suite by measuring how many mutants are killed.
+MUT4SLX tool focuses on performing mutation testing on a model implemented in MATLAB/Simulink.
+It applies various mutation operators to the model and generates Simulink model mutants.

 ## Description

-The Simulink Model Mutation Testing project provides a framework for generating mutants, executing tests, and analyzing the results.
-It utilizes the MATLAB environment to load the model, apply mutations, run tests, and collect metrics.
+The Simulink Model Mutation Testing project provides a framework for generating mutants, and CSV file as an output.
+It utilizes the MATLAB environment to load the model, apply mutations, and collect outputs.

 ## Features

-- Mutation generation: Apply a set of predefined mutation operators to the model.
+- Mutant generation: Apply a set of predefined mutation operators to the Simulink model.
 - CVS output generation: Generate an CSV output summarizing the mutations.

 ## Getting Started